JsonAsAsset/JsonAsAsset/README.md

 <a name="licensing"></a>
 ### Licensing

-JsonAsAsset is licensed under the MIT License, read more in the [LICENSE](https://github.com/JsonAsAsset/JsonAsAsset/blob/main/LICENSE) file.
+JsonAsAsset is licensed under the MIT License.
+Read more in the [LICENSE](https://github.com/JsonAsAsset/JsonAsAsset/blob/main/LICENSE) file.
 The plugin also uses [Detex](https://github.com/hglm/detex) and [NVIDIA Texture Tools](https://docs.nvidia.com/texture-tools/index.html).

 -----------------